 You can take into consideration the booking trends of each type of guest and then adjust the pricing strategy accordingly to who brings you more quality business.
 This is an effective way of setting prices because it studies trends for each type of guest to accurately and effectively set prices.

-Occupancy-based
+6. Occupancy-based

 An occupancy-based hotel pricing strategy is another very common way of setting prices because it’s one of the best ways of increasing room revenue.
 An occupancy-based strategy works based on supply and demand; essentially when demand exceeds supply, you increase your room rates.
 On the contrary in low season, in order to ensure revenue, you can charge lower prices in order to increase occupancy.

-Incentive-based
+7. Incentive-based

-An incentive-based pricing strategy is based on rewarding customers better prices through discounts, promotions, and other package deals, thereby giving them an incentive to book.
+An incentive-based pricing strategy is based on rewarding customers with better prices through discounts, promotions, and other package deals, thereby giving them an incentive to book.
 In order to implement this strategy, you can offer discount codes or promotions through email marketing and online marketing for your repeat guests, and thereby encourage them to book directly with your hotel, which provides more revenue per booking by taking out the middleman.

-Loyalty-based
+8. Loyalty-based

-The loyalty-based pricing strategy is similar to the incentive method, but is targeted at members of your loyalty program or encouraging people to join the loyalty program to get better prices.
+The loyalty-based pricing strategy is similar to the incentive method but is targeted at members of your loyalty program or encouraging people to join the loyalty program to get better prices.
 This is a useful and effective method to encourage not only direct bookings, but also to keep guests coming back.
 In this way, you can offer better prices to loyal customers, and loyal customers are likely to keep coming back, so it’s a win-win scenario.

-Cancelation policy
+9. Cancelation policy

 A surprisingly effective way of increasing your revenue is the cancelation policy pricing strategy.
 Essentially, people pay a better price if they book at a non-refundable rate.
 In this way your hotel can sell rooms at a profitable price while at the same time cutting losses.
-That is to say, if a guest cancels they won’t get a refund, so since you have already locked in revenue from the room, you can charge a lower rate to resell the room if it gets canceled.
+That is to say, if a guest cancels, they won’t get a refund, so since you have already locked in revenue from the room, you can charge a lower rate to resell the room if it gets canceled.
 This is a particularly useful strategy during the high season.

-Upselling
+10. Upselling

 Upselling is a useful tool in any industry, but it is especially useful when setting hotel prices.
 You can give guests the option to upgrade to a better room, suite or a sea view or add in services at the time of booking which helps generate more revenue per booking.
 The idea is that once you have captured the client, you can encourage them to spend more.

-Cross-selling
+11. Cross-selling

 Similar to the upselling strategy, cross-selling is a useful strategy that is particularly effective after the booking is made.
-You can encourage clients to book additional services, such as spa services, tours, and airport transfers for example through email marketing and online campaigns.
+You can encourage clients to book additional services, such as spa services, tours and airport transfers, for example through email marketing and online campaigns.
 Just like upselling, cross-selling helps generate more revenue per booking.

-Rate-parity strategy
+12. Rate-parity strategy

 The rate-parity strategy is an effective method that inspires trust in your clients as well as giving a sense of transparency.
 Essentially, you keep the rates for each product the same across all online distribution channels.
 While OTAs charge commission, so you won’t get the same revenue as with a direct booking, you can also implement one of the other room rate strategies listed above to encourage direct bookings.